ofbennett/nhs-prescribing-etl-pipeline/README.md

 There are numerous ways this project could be extended.

-- So far the cloud based ETL pipeline has only been run with 6 month's worth of data to keep my AWS costs down.
-After some minor adjustments the plan is to run it next with a few years worth of data.
+- So far the cloud based ETL pipeline has only been run with a year's worth of data to keep my AWS costs down.
+After some minor adjustments the plan is to run it next with all 10 year's worth of data.
 - Make the postcode API calls part of the automated ETL pipeline and include it in the Airflow DAG.
-- Add more types of visualisation to the web app (like a bar chart).
+- Add more types of visualisation to the web app (like a bar chart) [DONE]
 - Add the ability to select specific regions and time scales to display in the web app.
 - Deploy the Airflow/Postgres scheduler onto a cloud instance rather than running it locally.
 - Develop "Infrastructure as Code" for the tech stack used in the project.
 Could use [CloudFormation](https://aws.amazon.com/cloudformation/), [Terraform](https://www.terraform.io), or simple boto3 AWS SDK scripts.